orange2008/orwtmc/_posts/2020-02-12-CrackBaiduyun.md

 ## Step 9
 Then you can open the aria2tools console.
 The speed will over the sky!!!
-If the speed still on several kilobyte per second, make sure you are not banned, if you have been banned, the account will be unbanned under 7 days.
+If the speed still on several kilobyte per second, make sure you are not banned, if you have been banned, the account will be unban under 7 days.

 # End
 Thanks for seeing!
 Hope i can help you!